Skip the Salon: DIY Haircut for a Long Layered Hairstyle

-It took 5 minutes, I could hold Tristan, and it was free!
-The final result was tons of well-placed layers that looked professional, but without the price tag.
+It took 5 minutes, I could keep Tristan happy, and it was free!
+The final result was a long layered hairstyle that looked professional, but without the price tag.
 I’ll be doing this once every six weeks or so, whenever I need a touchup.
 If it gets too long, I can just move the ponytail holder higher up on my hair (if I’m doing it myself) or have Peter cut it higher again.
 The cutting process will help resolve any unevenness that might happen.

 Related: Why I ditched my yoga pants

 It really is very empowering to be able to do things ourselves at home.
 In case you’re keeping track, so far I’ve made our toothpaste, baked our bagels, birthed a baby, and now added cutting my own hair.
 It all started as a way to save money but it’s morphed into this lifestyle of self-sufficiency and a more natural, wholistic mindset that resonates with my soul at a deep level.
 I can’t imagine living a life on any other path.